What is VFAAR

 When you receive vaccine shipments, label them as you unpack and store them.
 You can request VFAAR stickers at no cost from us on our Materials Page.

 All VFAAR vaccines need to be stored in a precise temperature range – some need to be in the fridge and some need to be in the freezer.
 In addition, all VFAAR vaccine must be constantly monitored to ensure that correct temperature storage is maintained until it is administered to patients.

-Learn more about storing vaccines and maintaining correct temperature ranges on our Temp Check Page or within our Complete Storage and Handling Guide.
+Learn more about storing vaccines and maintaining correct temperature ranges on our Storage and Handling or within our Complete Storage and Handling Guide.